OhhhZenix/CSC400/Module-8/README.md

 # Module 8
-A simple Java program that demonstrates.
+A simple Java program that demonstrates a Queue ADT implementation.

 ## Usage
 1. Ensure you are in the correct directory of the sub-project.